-- (19) PwC has provided limited assurance over selected information for the FY2021 reporting period as detailed in its independent assurance report.
-The assurance report includes a table outlining Macquarie's carbon and energy data for FY2010 to FY2021 as well as a definition of the different scopes. - (20) Minimum 5 Star Green Star, LEED GOLD or BREEAM GOOD rating - (21) Note that the baseline for Scope 2 electricity emissions is FY2009 while, due to data availability, the baseline for Scope 3 business travel emissions is FY2010.
+(19) PwC has provided limited assurance over selected information for the FY2021 reporting period as detailed in its independent assurance report available on Macquarie's website.
+The assurance report includes a table outlining Macquarie's carbon and energy data for FY2010 to FY2021 as well as a definition of the different scopes.

+(20) Minimum 5 Star Green Star, LEED GOLD or BREEAM GOOD rating

+(21) Note that the baseline for Scope 2 electricity emissions is FY2009 while, due to data availability, the baseline for Scope 3 business travel emissions is FY2010.